Bipartisan senators call for probe into reports of price gouging by defense contractors

 “Lockheed Martin, Boeing, Raytheon, and TransDigm are among the offenders,” the senators wrote, “dramatically overcharging the Department and U.S. taxpayers while reaping enormous profits, seeing their stock prices soar, and handing out massive executive compensation packages.”

+A spokesperson for Lockheed Martin said the company “constructively and ethically works with the U.S. government to support its national defense, intelligence, and international security cooperation objectives.”

+“We negotiate with the government in good faith on all our programs to meet its mission needs with the best and most effective technologies and systems in compliance with Federal Acquisition Regulations and all other applicable laws,” the spokesperson said in a statement.

-The Hill has reached out to each of the companies cited in the letter for comment.
+The Hill has reached out to the other companies cited in the letter for comment.

 Wednesday’s letter was also signed by Sens.
 Elizabeth Warren (D-Mass.), Mike Braun (R-Ind.) and Ron Wyden (D-Ore.).